jamiehale/smallarmyofnerds-com/src/projects.md

 ---
 These are projects we've worked on in the past, and some that are ongoing.

+## [DCAT Chorus][9]

+DCAT (Drum Corps Alumni Toronto) Chorus is a performing choir consisting of past Toronto drum corps members, friends, and family.
+Jamie Hale actively maintains their website, and since fall 2017 has been transitioning the site from hand-crafted HTML to modern [Jekyll][10] and [Tachyons][11].

 ## CIGAR
 _([Candu Energy Inc.][1] for [Bruce Power][2])_